adjirackor/alx-low_level_programming-1/0x01-variables_if_else_while/README.md

 #### 2-print_alphabet.c - program that prints the all  letters of the alphabet in lower case
 #### 3-print_alphabets.c - program that prints all letters of alphabet both in lower and uppercases
 #### 4-print_alphabt.c - program that prints all letters of alphabet in lowercse except letters q and e
+#### 5-print_numbers.c - program that prints single digit numbers in base 10 starting from 0